 - Article: The Engineer’s Guide to EMI in DC/DC converters

 - Article: Reduce buck-converter EMI and voltage stress by minimizing inductive parasitics

-- Blog: Which multichannel buck converter layout offers better EMI performance?
+- Technical article: Which multichannel buck converter layout offers better EMI performance?

-- Blog: How to reduce acoustic noise of MLCCs in power applications
+- Technical article: How to reduce acoustic noise of MLCCs in power applications

 - Technical article: Make a boost converter quieter